zeapoz/xrpl/SPEC.md

     8. "Upgrade" HTTP field is incorrect.
     9. "User-Agent" HTTP field is incorrect.
     10. "Closed-Ledger" HTTP field is incorrect.
+    11. "Previous-Ledger" HTTP field is incorrect.
+It was discovered that a valid string results with rejected handshake with a message "Malformed handshake data (2)"

 ### ZG-RESISTANCE-004